Countdown to Doomsday (film)

-Countdown to Doomsday (Fünf vor 12 in Caracas, Inferno a Caracas, Ça casse à Caracas) is a 1966 German-Italian-French Eurospy film written and directed by Marcello Baldi and starring George Ardisson.
+Countdown to Doomsday (Fünf vor 12 in Caracas, Inferno a Caracas, Ça casse à Caracas) is a 1966 West German-Italian-French Eurospy film written and directed by Marcello Baldi and starring George Ardisson.
 It was the last spy film of Ardisson.
 The film was a box office disappointment.

 Plot

 A Private Detective is hired by a rich oil baron to find his kidnapped Daughter.
 After many encounters with local gangsters, Jeff Merlin finds the girl strapped to a bomb.